How to Start an LLC in Washington? (5 Steps Needed)

 How Do I Form a Single Member LLC in Washington?

-Can I Start an LLC on My Own?
+Can I Start a Washington LLC on My Own?

-Yes, you can form an LLC on your own.
+You can start a Washington LLC on your own.
 However, it would be best to consider hiring a business attorney to ensure that the formation documents comply with all state and federal laws.

 Can I Have a Foreign LLC in Washington?

-Yes, you can have a foreign LLC in Washington.
-However, the LLC must file a certificate of authority with the Secretary of State before transacting business within this state.
+You can have a foreign LLC in Washington.
+However, the LLC must file a certificate of authority with the Secretary of State before transacting business.

 With a little bit of research and information, you should be able to set up a Washington state LLC in no time.